-When packaging and delivering an application with Replicated, you can include private images for the application without distributing registry credentials to your customer.
+When packaging an application with Replicated KOTS, you can include private images for the application without distributing registry credentials to your customer.

 The customer license file can grant revokable image pull access to private images, whether the images are stored in the Replicated private registry or a supported external registry.